 Most service members and employees rely on private vehicles to get on, off and around base in the area, but there are a number of taxi companies and local buses as well.
 For complete information on buses in the Hampton Roads area, please visit the Hampton Roads Transit website.

-Marines and their families can request a sponsor through their gaining command or contact Marine Corps Family Team Building, 757-445-6875, to be put in touch with the local Family Readiness Officer (FRO).
+Marines and their families can request a sponsor by contacting their gaining command directly or contact Marine Corps Family Team Building, 757-445-6875, who can assist.

 Duty and Checking In